Come over...

 Wow, another year is coming to an end.
 Can you believe it?

 Yes, I'll be hanging around here for a little while.
-But for the meantime, I put together a 2011 Calendar.
-Check it out at my other "home blog" and let me know if you'd like a copy.
+But for the meantime, I put together a 2011 Calendar...will need to repost.
+Posterous went down =.(

 11/29/10